NewForce-at-Mountwest/foundations-course/chapters/THE_DOM.md

 ]
 ```
 - In your JavaScript file, use the `movieSchedule` data to build up an HTML string like the one in the "daily special" example above.
 - You can use any elements you like in your HTML string as long as all the data in the `movieSchedule` object is included.
-It'll probably look pretty similar to the movie poster you made in the first exercise.
 - (*Hint: if you want to take advantage of VS Code's autocomplete features, you can type most of this in your HTML document and then cut and paste it into your JavaScript file.*)
 - Use `document.querySelector` to select the element in your HTML file with an id of `"movie-schedule"`
 - Use the `.innerHTML` property to set the contents of the `"movie-schedule"` container equal to the HTML string you just created.